zhaaaa7/react/redux-basics/README.md

 results:state.results.concat({id:new Date(),value:action.result})
 ```

-4. What type of state should be controlled in redux?
+5. What type of state should be controlled in redux?
 Local UI state : often not
 Persistent state: often in backend server, may store some related slices in redux
 Client state: user authenticated?
 User preference?
 In redux!

+## tricks
+1. you can dispatch funcs that doesn’t handled by the reducer, because by default the state is returned